Talesoft/tale-jade/GUIDELINES.md

 ## Verbs vs. Nouns:

-- Nouns are taken as is and not shortened
-  (e.g. Name -> NameInterface, NameBase, NameTrait)
+- Nouns are taken as is and not shortened or abbrevated in any form (e.g. Name -> NameInterface, NameBase, NameTrait) Some common abbrevations can be used, this includes most known standards (Http, Xml, Html etc.)
 - Verbs are converted to nouns for functions, classes, interfaces (*able, if verb ends with e, e is stripped) (e.g. cache -> CachableInterface, CachableBase, Cachable) (Avoid "*able" as class name, try to use meaningful alternatives (e.g. CachableObject, CachableItem))